-UB researchers have discovered how mutations in the parkin gene cause Parkinson’s disease.
+Parkinson’s disease researchers led by Jian Feng, PhD, have discovered how mutations in the parkin gene cause the disease.

 In the first study to use human neurons to investigate parkin’s role in the disease, they found that the mutations disrupt the precise action of dopamine and produce more free radicals, which in turn destroy the dopamine neurons, leading to Parkinson’s.

 Their findings reveal potential new drug targets for the disease as well as a screening platform for discovering new treatments that might mimic the protective functions of parkin.

 The findings are based on a method they developed to generate human dopamine neurons that have parkin mutations—a dramatic advance made possible by using induced pluripotent stem cells (iPSCs).